KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Kabe-34.md

 ###### Recruitment
 [[Jackson Felwinter]] knowing about Jotor's machine building capabilities automatically admitted Kabe-34 into the force, giving him the S-rank title
 ##### Abilities
-Kabe-34 is a level 17 Juggernaut Vanguard
+Kabe-34 is a Juggernaut Vanguard